 In the study, avelumab was used to treat 88 patients who had metastatic MCC that had come back despite at least one round of chemotherapy.
 Twenty-eight of those patients’ tumors shrank or disappeared in response to avelumab.
 Among patients who initially responded to the medicine, over 80% had responses lasting more than a year.

 Another ICI, pembrolizumab (Keytruda), has also shown promise.
-The National Comprehensive Cancer Network, which publishes treatment guidelines based on expert opinion, added pembrolizumab to its list of MCC treatment options in 2017 after research showed it shrunk many patients’ tumors and provided long-lasting results.
-Pembrolizumab is approved by the FDA to treat other cancers, and oncologists can prescribe it even outside of clinical trials.
+The National Comprehensive Cancer Network (NCCN), which publishes treatment guidelines based on expert opinion, added pembrolizumab to its list of MCC treatment options in 2017 after research showed it shrunk many patients’ tumors and provided long-lasting results.
+NCCN has also listed the ICIs avelumab and nivolumab (Opdivo) as preferred treatments over chemotherpay for metastatic MCC.

-Other ICIs, including nivolumab (Opdivo) and ipilimumab (Yervoy), are being studied in clinical trials for people with advanced MCC.
-In addition, several other immunotherapy approaches are being investigated for MCC, including intra-tumoral injections and infusion of immune cells (T-cells or Natural Killer cells).
-Initial results suggest a promising future for immunotherapies in the treatment of MCC.
+Other ICIs, including ipilimumab (Yervoy), are being studied in clinical trials for people with advanced MCC.
+In addition, several other immunotherapy approaches are being investigated, including intra-tumoral injections and infusion of immune cells (T-cells or Natural Killer cells).
+Initial results suggest a promising future for immunotherapies in treating MCC.

 Learn more about immunotherapy.

 In general, chemotherapy is reserved for late stages of MCC, when immune therapies are not an option.
 For people who do not have problems with their immune system (no autoimmune disease and no major immunosuppressive medications), doctors typically recommend first trying an immune-stimulating therapy (such as an immune checkpoint inhibitor) before using chemotherapy.